The fear of a weak positive Covid-19 test

-By Tom Kitchin of RNZ
+Tom Kitchin of RNZ contracted Covid-19 months ago.
+Now he fears it's back.

-FIRST PERSON: The virus was gone.
+The virus was gone.
 Or was it?
 What was happening?

 These were some of the questions running through my mind when a new Covid-19 test I took came back positive.